ShaimaaIbrahim/ShowArticles/README.md

 # Testing

 ## Device Testing
 * App Navigation Test - Navigation between screens is tested using Espresso UI framework and ActivityScenario for lifecycle state.
 Hilt provides test version of Repository and automatically generates a new set of components for each test.
 This is done with use of a CustomTestRunner that uses an Application configured with Hilt.
-In order to make Espresso aware of network operations UriIdlingResource is registered for UI test.

-## Local Unit Testing
-* using juint test for methods and  objects into app using Dagger Hilt testing component

 # Design
 * ShowArticles is built with Material Components for Android.